-For the 2013/14 tax year the total ISA allowance is £11,520, up to £5,760 of which can be saved in a Cash ISA (this is the cash ISA limit) and the remainder in an Investment ISA.
+For the 2015/16 tax year the total ISA allowance is £15,240, all of which can now be saved in a Cash ISA or Investment ISA.

-Most banks and building societies offer a range of Cash ISA accounts so you have plenty of options when it comes to fnding the best ISA rates.
+Most banks and building societies offer a range of Cash ISA accounts so you have plenty of options when it comes to finding the best rates.

 Cash ISA providers often reduce the interest rate they pay on ISA savings considerably after the first 6 months to a year.
 As such even the best ISA accounts can end up paying you minimal interest if you're not careful.

 The exception to this is fixed rate Cash ISAs which will pay a fixed interest rate throughout the agreed term.
-After this period ends the rate is likely to drop significantly so you will need to look at carrying out an ISA transfer to take advantage of the new ISA rates available.
+After this period ends the rate is likely to drop significantly so you'll need to look at carrying out an ISA transfer to take advantage of the new rates available.
 Read our article on ISA transfers for more information.

 Cash ISAs tend to be most suited to savers looking for guaranteed returns and those who need access to their money over the short term.